Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 • Examine skin integrity and wounds.

-Professional Ethics and Values: Students must be able to relate to patients, families and colleagues with honesty, integrity and dedication in a non-discriminatory manner.
+Professional Ethics and Values: Students must be able to relate to patients, families, and colleagues with honesty, integrity, and dedication in a non-discriminatory manner.
 Students must demonstrate a manner consistent with sensitivity and respect for all social or cultural backgrounds.
-Students must conduct themselves appropriately in all academic and clinical interactions in classroom, clinic and community.
+Students must conduct themselves appropriately in all academic and clinical interactions in classroom, clinic, and community.
 They must have the ability to function and exhibit the American Physical Therapy Association Code of Ethics and Guide for Professional Conduct.
 Students must abide by all applicable Quinnipiac University policies.
-Background check policy requires students to comply with all applicable state and federal regulations as required by the State of Connecticut, the state in which they reside and the state in which clinical work or fieldwork placements are located.
+Background check policy requires students to comply with all applicable state and federal regulations as required by the State of Connecticut, the state in which they reside, and the state in which clinical work or fieldwork placements are located.
 Criminal histories may also prevent a student from taking the Federation of State Boards of Physical Therapy Exam (FSBPTE).

 Students must demonstrate professional ethics and values including but not limited to:

-• Establishing a rapport with patients, families, faculty and colleagues.
+• Establishing a rapport with patients, families, faculty, and colleagues.

-• Nurture mature, sensitive and effective relationships with patients, families, faculty and colleagues.
+• Nurture mature, sensitive, and effective relationships with patients, families, faculty, and colleagues.

 • Conflict resolution skills, including the ability to negotiate differing attitudes and opinions.

-• Maintain a cooperative and professional manner.
+• Maintain a cooperative and professional manner, behaviors, and communication.

-• Manage stress effectively through self-care and by relying upon supportive relationships with colleagues, peers, mentors and others.
+• Manage stress effectively through self-care and by relying upon supportive relationships with colleagues, peers, mentors, and others.

 • Employ sound judgement.